Publications

 Jones, Andrew; Unger, Jonas; Nagano, Koki; Busch, Jay; Yu, Xueming; Peng, Hsuan-Yueh; Alexander, Oleg; Debevec, Paul

-Creating a life-sized automulitscopic Morgan Spurlock for CNNs “Inside Man” Inproceedings
+Creating a life-sized automulitscopic Morgan Spurlock for CNNs “Inside Man” Proceedings Article

 In: SIGGRAPH 2014 The 41st International Conference and Exhibition on Computer Graphics and Interactive Techniques, Vancouver, Canada, 2014.